 All new Community Nursery Volunteers are fully trained in basic plant propagation, weed control, and seed collecting.

-The Community Nursery offers 5 free native plants to a household each year.
+The Community Nursery offers 5 free native plants per quarter, 20 plants per year, to all Wollondilly households.
 To find out more contact the nursery or drop on in!

 Free Sustainability Courses